Burn Injury Attorney

 Burns that are relatively minor such as a first-degree aren’t as valued as more severe burns.
 One study revealed that first-degree burn cases usually bring in less than expected while the second and third-degree burns bring considerably more.

-Willis Law has handled many serious burn injury cases, some of them involving wrongful death and the vast majority involve disfigurement, as well as other substantial human damages.
+We have handled many serious burn injury cases, some of them involving wrongful death and the vast majority involve disfigurement, as well as other substantial damages.
 We have successfully navigated cases, which include fuel-fed gas fires, apartment fires, as well as scalding burns and explosions.
-Damages generally vary from one case to the next and factors like the extent of the burns always come into consideration.